devaeem/litlink-api/README.md

-# DECS API
+# litlink API

-A description of your DECS (please specify what DECS stands for) API project.
+A description of your litlink (please specify what litlink stands for) API project.

 ## Table of Contents
 - [Features](#features)